Lucianod28/Ada-project/README.md

 # Research questions

 * How shopping habits or transactions are influenced by the status of a person (e.g owner or renter)?
-Moreover, how is there a correlation between family composition and shopping habits?
+Moreover, is there a correlation between family composition and shopping habits?
 * How advertising campaigns impact different categories of people?
 * What is the relation between the popularity of a shop and the amount of coupons it provides?
 * Do some demographic groups tend to be more regular/irregular in their shopping schedule?
-* Shopping trends over time
+* Are there any longterm shopping trends?
 *

 # Dataset